 Hurricane season in Fiji begins towards the end of October and lasts until June.
 The peak likelihood of hurricanes is in March and April.
 This is due to the warmed seawater fostering consecutive tropical depressions over the Pacific waters.
 Occasionally, Fiji faces the onslaught of particularly severe hurricanes.

-Interested in more detailed Weather and Climate information?
+Interested in more detailed Weather and Climate information for Fiji?

-Please select the city you wish to travel to, or the one closest to your destination.
+Please select the city below you wish to travel to, or the one closest to your destination.
 Each selected city will show you the following graphs:

-1. Average minimum and maximum temperature over the year
+1. Yearly average minimum and maximum temperatures

-2. Average monthly precipitation over the year (rainfall, snow)
+2. Monthly averages of precipitation throughout the year (rainfall, snow etc)

-3. Average monthly hours of sunshine over the year
+3. Monthly average hours of sunshine throughout the year

-On certain pages we also offer other historical weather data like humidity, wind speed and water temperature.
+Additionally, some pages provide historical weather data such as humidity, wind speed, and water temperature.